This post may contain affiliate links. Please see our disclosure policy.

 Cherry Jelly

 Fruit butter is a preserve that’s a bit like a cross between jam and sauce.
-It’s made by slowly cooking fruit down into a thick paste, which helps bring out and carmelize the fruit’s natural sugars.
-Apple butter is the best known, but there are so many delicious recipes!
+It’s made by slowly cooking fruit down into a thick paste, which helps bring out and caramelize the fruit’s natural sugars.
+Apple butter is the one most people know, but there are so many other delicious options!

 To make fruit butter, all you need to do is make a fruit puree.
 You’ll remove all the skins, seeds, pits, and cores and blend or mash your fruit as it cooks down.
 My complete guide to how to make any fruit butter walks you through all the necessary steps.